Aircoookie/WLED/usermods/wizlights/readme.md

 # Controlling Wiz lights

-Enabless controlling [WiZ](https://www.wizconnected.com/en/consumer/) lights that are part of the same network as the WLED controller.
+Enables controlling [WiZ](https://www.wizconnected.com/en/consumer/) lights that are part of the same network as the WLED controller.

 The mod takes the colors from the first few pixels and sends them to the lights.